agamsol/DiscordThemes/Themes/README.md

 | True Light  |  1.0B   | :white_check_mark: |

 ---
+## if you will report a bug you will need to say the theme ID
 |    Theme    | Version   | ID   |
 | ----------- | ------- | ---------- |
 | MineCore    |  4.0    |   #351     |
 | True Light  |  1.0B   |   #725     |

+## Check if the theme supported

 |  project    | Version | Supported          |
 | ----------- | ------- | ------------------ |